progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- With these basic commands, you can use the interactive add mode to deal with your staging area a little more easily. -->

-### Dodaanie łat do przechowalni ###
+### Dodawanie łat do przechowalni ###

 <!-- ### Staging Patches ### -->

 Dla Gita możliwe jest również, aby dodać do przechowalni tylko część plików, a nie całość.
-Na przykład, jeżeli zrobisz dwie zmiany w swoim pliku simplegit.rb, ale chcesz dodać do przechowalni tylko jedną z nich, a nie drugą.
+Na przykład, jeżeli zrobisz dwie zmiany w swoim pliku simplegit.rb, ale chcesz dodać do przechowalni tylko jedną z nich, a drugą nie.
 Z interaktywnej linii poleceń, wybierz `5` lub `p` (ang. patch).
-Git zapyta Cię, które pliki chciałbyś tylko w części dodać do przechowalni; następnie dla każdego zaznaczonego pliku, wyświetli kawałek różnicy na plikach i zapyta czy cesz je dodać do przechowalni po kolei:
+Git zapyta Cię, które pliki chciałbyś tylko w części dodać do przechowalni; następnie dla każdego zaznaczonego pliku, wyświetli kawałek różnicy na plikach i zapyta czy chesz je dodać do przechowalni po kolei:

 <!-- It’s also possible for Git to stage certain parts of files and not the rest.
 For example, if you make two changes to your simplegit.rb file and want to stage one of them and not the other, doing so is very easy in Git.
 From the interactive prompt, type `5` or `p` (for patch).
 Git will ask you which files you would like to partially stage; then, for each section of the selected files, it will display hunks of the file diff and ask if you would like to stage them, one by one: -->